Understanding a Cord of Wood: Size, Price, and Value

 Buying Tips to Get the Best Price

-1. Buy in Bulk During Off-Season: Purchase a full cord or more during spring or summer when demand is low.
+1. Buy in Bulk During the Off-Season: Purchasing a full cord or more in spring or summer, when demand is lower, often yields better prices.

 Conclusion